CPAN-Security/security.metacpan.org/docs/questions.md

 * What are the concrete demands for metadata required for liable parties to actually live up to the obligations set by the CRA?
     * To which extent these metadata have to be up-to-date and authoritative (e.g. if a component author changes it's license, what happens?)

 ## Manufacturer?

-* Does receiving anything but donations make an actor into a Manufacturer
+* Does receiving money that isn't in the form of donations turn an OSS Maintainer into a Manufacturer?
-* Does earning money on publishing an open source component automatically a Manufacturer
+* Does earning money on publishing an open source component into an OSS ecosystem automatically make one a Manufacturer?
+* Under what circumstances can a Steward become a Manufacturer?
+* What role or purpose will the attestation regime described in Recital 21 have?
+*

 # (wishlist)